 UPDATE 6/4/2018: This case has been resolved and is no longer proceeding.
-If you have faced a similar situation with your mortgage servicer anywhere in the country, please contact us here.
+If you have faced a similar situation (bankruptcy Chapter 13 discharge violations) with your mortgage servicer anywhere in the country, please contact us here.
 We are interested in pursuing other similar cases nationwide.

 The law firm of Doucet & Associates Co., L.P.A. filed a class action against Nationstar Mortgage, LLC that alleged the mortgage servicer overcharged its Chapter 13 bankruptcy customers thousands of dollars.
 The overcharges resulted from the mortgage company charging disallowed fees after those customers received a Chapter 13 bankruptcy discharge.
 Today, the Court ruled against Nationstar, finding multiple violations of the bankruptcy discharge.
 In a procedurally unusual move, the case will now proceed to class-wide discovery to determine how many people in the Southern District of Ohio faced similar problems.

 The lawsuit was filed on behalf of Terry Forson, a man who paid back every penny of his obligation to Nationstar as part of his Chapter 13 bankruptcy plan.
 However, rather than recognizing Mr. Forson’s payments and his completed plan, Mr. Forson alleges that Nationstar demanded thousands of dollars in extra fees and interest after his bankruptcy was completed that it was not entitled to recover.
 The court found today that letters sent to Mr. Forson illegally demanded money he was not obligated to repay.